-AEG May be given to a final year student who, because of illness, has completed at least 60% of the course, but not the whole course, and who would not otherwise be able to convocate; has no
+AEG May be given to a final year student who, because of illness, has completed at least 60% of the

 Policy on Assignment Extensions

 Basic Degree students are expected to complete all course work by the end of the term in which they are registered.
 Under exceptional circumstances, with the written permission of the instructor, students may request an extension (SDF = "standing deferred") beyond the term.
 An extension, when offered, will have a mutually agreed upon deadline that does not extend beyond the conclusion of the following term.
 An SDF must be requested no later than the last day of classes of the term in which the course is taken.
 The request form is available on the college website or from the Registrar's office.